mattn/mruby-uv/README.md

 In Windows mruby-uv doesn't provide libuv builder so install it before you use this.
 In OS X install it with `brew install libuv --devel` to reduce build time.

-Compiling libuv requires `automake` to be installed on the system.
-You can install it on OS X with `brew install automake`.
+Compiling libuv requires `automake` and `libtool` to be installed on the system.
+You can install them on OS X with `brew install automake libtool`.